-Climate Prediction Center's Hispaniola Hazards Outlook For USAID / FEWS-NET 04 May - 10 May 2023
+Climate Prediction Center's Hispaniola Hazards Outlook For USAID / FEWS-NET 11 May - 17 May 2023

-Abnormal dryness has persisted in central Haiti and parts of western Dominican Republic.
+Abnormal dryness has persisted in central Haiti and parts of western Dominican Republic and has been expanded to include all of southeastern Haiti and parts of the Cordillera Central Range.

 Last week, below average rainfall was observed over most of Hispaniola.
-Parts of northwestern and southwestern Dominican Republic recorded up to 25 mm of rainfall while central/eastern Dominican Republic and most of Haiti remained dry.
-Although the 30-day rainfall accumulation is close to or slightly wetter than (by 10-25mm) the long term average over northern Haiti, southern and central Haiti have observed 30-day deficits in the range of 10-100mm, especially in and around the Gulf of Gonâve in central Haiti.
-In addition, 30-day deficits are up to 50mm in west-central Dominican Republic.
+Parts of northwestern Dominican Republic and northern and southwestern Haiti recorded up to 25 mm of rainfall while central/eastern/southern Dominican Republic and most of central/southeastern Haiti remained dry.
+Although the 30-day rainfall accumulation is close to or slightly wetter than (by 10-25mm) the long term average over northern Haiti and northwestern Dominican Republic, southern and central Haiti have observed 30-day deficits in the range of 10-100mm, especially in and around the Gulf of Gonâve in central Haiti.
+In addition, 30-day deficits are up to 50mm in parts of central Dominican Republic (along the southern edge of the Cordillera Range).
 In the last 90-days, central and southern Haiti recorded below-average rainfall, with the highest deficits observed over the Gonâve Island/Gulf of Gonâve in Haiti.
 The lack of moisture has slowed sowing activities in Haiti, exacerbating food insufficiency especially in central and southern parts of the country.
-Satellite-based vegetation products show that below-average vegetation health is still evident across many areas of Hispaniola, including most of Haiti.
+Satellite-based vegetation products show that below-average vegetation health is still evident across many areas of Hispaniola, including most of Haiti and central/southern Dominican Republic.

-During the next week, models forecast light to moderate rainfall (up to 50 mm) with localized areas of heavier rainfall (up to 75 mm), with the heaviest falling in northeastern Haiti and northwestern Dominican Republic.
-However, the predicted weekly rainfall total is likely to be below the long-term average in most places across the region, especially in central/southern Haiti and central Dominican Republic.
-Meanwhile, models predict 1-4°C warmer than average maximum temperatures across most of Hispaniola, with locally higher anomalies in central Dominican Republic (up to 6 °C above normal).
+During the next week, models forecast light to moderate rainfall (primarily up to 50 mm, and locally up to 100 mm), with the heaviest falling in northern Haiti and northwestern Dominican Republic.
+However, the predicted weekly rainfall total is likely to be below the long-term average in most places across the region, especially in central/southern Haiti and central/southern/eastern Dominican Republic.
+Meanwhile, models predict 1-4°C warmer than average maximum temperatures across eastern Haiti and most of Dominican Republic, with locally higher anomalies in central Dominican Republic (up to 6 °C above normal).